helenzina/RapidRam/README.md

   - Login using admin credentials.
   - View the dashboard (business sales), products panel and orders panel.
   - In the products panel, information can be displayed for each available product in the website either through search or navigation.
-  - Add, edit or delete a product in the products panel.
+  - Add, edit or delete a product in the products panel (CRUD operations).
   - In the orders panel, orders can be displayed including their information and status.

 ## How To Run